Introduced in 2009, UEFA's concept of financial fair play has helped to drastically reduce club losses over the last decade.

 • Increasing the public and media attention given to club finances, thereby increasing the accountability of club directors and owners to running clubs in a sustainable way.

 Despite the significant improvement in the underlying health of European club finances since the introduction of Financial Fair Play, it is important that UEFA and the clubs avoid complacency.
 It is also important to recognise Financial Fair Play for what it is and is not, a financial control system designed to reduce the worst excesses, rather than an attempt to make clubs more equal or address other challenges faced by club football.
-The 2018 version of the Club Licensing and Financial Fair Play Regulations can be seen here.
+The 2018 version of the Club Licensing and Financial Fair Play Regulations can be seen here, and the addendum here.